Lendefi (new) (LDFI) Hits 1-Day Volume of $19,205.00

-Lendefi (new) (CURRENCY:LDFI) traded flat against the US dollar during the 24 hour period ending at 12:00 PM Eastern on March 12th.
-Lendefi (new) has a market cap of $1.94 million and $19,205.00 worth of Lendefi (new) was traded on exchanges in the last day.
-One Lendefi (new) coin can currently be bought for about $0.0004 or 0.00000001 BTC on popular exchanges.
-In the last week, Lendefi (new) has traded flat against the US dollar.
+Lendefi (new) (LDFI) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on March 14th.
+During the last seven days, Lendefi (new) has traded flat against the dollar.
+One Lendefi (new) coin can now be purchased for about $0.0004 or 0.00000001 BTC on exchanges.
+Lendefi (new) has a market capitalization of $1.94 million and approximately $19,205.00 worth of Lendefi (new) was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.